As you embark on the last three months of your wedding checklist, you will start to see your carefully made plans come to life.

 Hen and stag nights

 Leave it to an organised, responsible friend to take care of this for you.
-Think also about the number of friends you’re going to invite and how much money they’ll have to spend on the party.
-Also consider the age of the people attending and think of appropriate activities for everyone, so no one feels left out.
+Do think about the number of friends you’re going to invite and how much money they’ll have to spend on the party.
+Also, consider the age of the people coming and ensure the activities are appropriate so that no one feels left out.